maincarry/R-Precision/README.md

 The image encoder and text encoder follows the same format as AttnGAN.
 Modify the model structure as necessary.

 ## How to use
 Paste **eval_RP.py** into your model code directory.
-It imports model.py and miscc/config.py.
+It requires model.py and miscc/config.py.

 To evaluate the RP score for a certain checkpoint:
 - Evaluate the checkpoint.
 AttnGAN example:
 `python3 train.py --gpu 0 --cfg cfg/eval_bird.yml`

 - Use build_RPData.py to build RPData directory from evaluated images `python3 build_RPData.py /netG_epoch_xxx/valid/single -t /dataset/birds/text`

 *You may need to change build_RPData.py to fit your naming pattern.*
 - Use eval_RP to evaluate the RP score
 `python3 eval_RP.py ./RP_DATA -c /dataset/birds/captions.pickle`